-This Carrot Soup is light, smooth, flavorful and best when served chilled.
+Carrot Soup with Chives is a light, smooth, and flavorful soup that is at its best when served chilled.
 As with any recipe, the result is only as good as the ingredients you use.
-I use large organic carrots because they have more flavor than the small peeled ones.
+I use large organic carrots to make this Carrot Soup with Chives; because they have more flavor than the small peeled ones.
 Even so, some carrots are sweeter than others.
-Taste the soup after it’s puréed; and then again after it has been chilled for several hours.
+Taste the Carrot Soup after it’s puréed; and then again after it has been chilled for several hours.
 Add more light brown sugar, orange juice and/or cinnamon according to your taste.
-Sprinkle with freshly chopped chives before serving.
+Sprinkle with freshly chopped chives just before serving.

 Prep time: 20 minutes